Osa Peninsula: 5 Best Places to Visit

-- Go Horseback Riding: Explore the lush biodiversity of the beach and the rainforest ecosystems on horseback leaving from the Rancho Tropical
+- Go horseback riding: Explore the lush biodiversity of the beach and the rainforest ecosystems on horseback leaving from the Rancho Tropical.

-- Surf Cabo Matapalo and Pavones: Experience surfing Costa Rican style at Cabo Matapalo or Pavones.
+- Surf at Cabo Matapalo and Pavones: Experience surfing Costa Rican style at Cabo Matapalo or Pavones.
 When they are “going off”, get ready for the ride of your life!

-- Go Birdwatching: Local guides will show you the best spots to watch the Osa Peninsula’s amazing range of local birdlife
+- Go birdwatching: Local guides will show you the best spots to watch the Osa Peninsula’s amazing range of local birdlife

 You can fly into the quaint city of Puerto Jimenez, the main city on the Osa Peninsula and home to a small airport by domestic flights.
 Flights generally run once or twice a day from Costa Rica’s capital San Jose and take approximately 50 minutes.
 You can also opt for charter flights.